push-protocol/push-sdk/packages/restapi/README.md

 # restapi
-This package gives access to EPNS backend APIs
+This package gives access to Push backend APIs

 ## How to use in your app?